What to Get Stronger at Any Age? Embrace Strength Training!

 Before moving on to weight machines or free weights, you can start with bodyweight exercises.
 These are fantastic for building strength, improving flexibility, and enhancing balance.
 Some excellent examples include:

-• Push-ups: Work your chest, shoulders, and triceps.
+• Push-ups: To work your chest, shoulders, and triceps.

 There are many more!
 For example, check out my post for pickleball players on exercises for strength, agility, and more.

-In fact, bodyweight exercises might be the best way to start.
+In my opinion, bodyweight exercises are the best way if you are just starting out.
 They allow you to build a solid foundation before advancing to weights or more complex movements.

 Forms of Strength Training